Royal Chapel, Gdańsk: History

-Varous clergy houses were present on the site of the modern-day Royal Chapel as early as the mid-14th century.
+Various clergy houses were present on the site of the modern-day Royal Chapel as early as the mid-14th century.
 In 1589, a chapel dedicated to Andrew the Apostle was founded near one clergy house, and in 1678, the construction of the Royal Chapel began.
 Its name derived from the fact that John III Sobieski was a principal patron of the project, though much of it was also funded by primate of Poland Andrzej Olszowski, who dedicated money to constructing the church in his last will and testament.
 Construction concluded in 1681, and the church was consecrated on 16 October 1685 by Bonawentura Madaliński as the Holy Spirit, Andrew the Apostle, and John the Baptist Church.

-Its designer was Tylman van Gameren, although construction was overseen by Barthel Ranisch.
+Its designer was the Dutch-Polish architect Tylman van Gameren.
 Starting in 1840, it became the seat of its own parish, maintaining that role up to October 1962.
 During the Siege of Danzig in 1945, the Chapel suffered extensive damage.
 It was rebuilt from 1946 to 1948 and ceased being the parish seat in 1962.
 A renovation of the church began in 2025.